Emberlynn-Loo/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">

 **:exclamation: Caution:** <br>
 * Editing a roleless relationship to a different one works like deleting the old relationship and adding a new one.
 Hence, the same constraints apply for adding a new roleless relationship will apply here.
-For your convenience, the constraints will be emphasized again below.
+For your convenience, the constraints will be emphasized again below. <br>
-* Once you add a roleless relationship, you are then unable to add a role-based relationship with the same `RELATIONSHIP_TYPE`. you must first delete all relationships with the `RELATIONSHIP_TYPE`.
+* Once you add a roleless relationship, you are then unable to add a role-based relationship with the same `RELATIONSHIP_TYPE`. you must first delete all relationships with the `RELATIONSHIP_TYPE`. <br>
 * Next, even if no relationships are using the `RELATIONSHIP_TYPE`, it will still be stored in the database.
-Hence, you will have to delete it from the database using `deleteRelation /RELATIONSHIP_TYPE` before you can add a new relationship for it without roles.
+Hence, you will have to delete it from the database using `deleteRelation /RELATIONSHIP_TYPE` before you can add a new relationship for it without roles. <br>
 </div>

 <span style="font-style: italic;">Edits the relationship between two people in the address book to a role-based relationship.</span>